Project Access celebrates 20 years of donated healthcare by going ‘Over The Edge’

 Herrman is a self-employed brick-layer without health insurance.
 He has COPD.

 “I wouldn’t be able to breathe right now if they hadn’t helped me.
-The inhalers and things that I need for my lungs are like 300 dollars apiece and I need two of them and that’s a month,” Herrman said.
+The inhalers and things that I need for my lungs are like $300 apiece, and I need two of them and that’s a month,” Herrman said.

 Project Access provides Herrman with access to a pulmonologist as well as medication when he is sick.

-Thursday is VIP day, where you can gather from 4pm-7pm at the Ambassador and watch people like police chief Gordon Ramsay, fire chief Tammy Snow, vice mayor Blubaugh and several county commissioners rappel.
+Thursday is VIP day, where you can gather from 4 p.m. – 7 p.m. at the Ambassador and watch people like Wichita Police Chief Gordon Ramsay, Wichita Fire Chief Tammy Snow, Wichita Vice Mayor Jeff Blubaugh and several county commissioners rappel.